What Matters in Language Conditioned Robotic Imitation Learning over Unstructured Data: Key Components of Language Conditioned Imitation Learning over Unstructured Data

 \subsection{Latent Plan Encoding}

 A challenge in self-supervising control on top of free-form imitation data is that in general, there are many valid high-level behaviors that might connect the same $(s_t, s_g)$ pairs.
-By auto-encoding contextual demonstrations through a latent ``plan'' space with an sequence-to-sequence conditional variational auto-encoder (seq2seq CVAE)~\cite{lynch2020learning, wang2021hierarchical}, we can learn to recognize which region of the latent plan space an observation-action sequence belongs to.
+By auto-encoding contextual demonstrations through a latent ``plan'' space with an sequence-to-sequence conditional variational auto-encoder (seq2seq CVAE)~\cite{lynch2020learning}, we can learn to recognize which region of the latent plan space an observation-action sequence belongs to.
 Critically, conditioning the policy on the latent plan frees up the policy to use the entirety of its capacity for learning uni-modal behavior.
 Thus, learning to generate and represent high-quality latent plans is a key component in the seq2seq CVAE framework.
 MCIL~\cite{lynch2020language} uses bidirectional recurrent neural networks (RNN) to encode a randomly sampled play sequence and map it into a latent Gaussian distribution.
 In contrast, we leverage a multimodal transformer encoder~\cite{vaswani2017attention} to build a contextualized representation of abstract behavior expressed in language instructions and map into a vector of several latent categorical variables~\cite{hafner2020mastering}.
-At the heart of the Transformer architecture is the scaled dot-product attention function, which allows elements in a sequence to attend to other elements.
-Specifically, an attention function takes in an input sequence $\{x_1,...,x_n\}$ and outputs a sequence of the same length $\{y_1,...,y_n\}$.
-Each input $x_i$ is linearly projected to a query $q_i$, key $k_i$, and value $v_i$.
-The output $y_i$ is computed as a weighted sum of the values, where the weight assigned to each value is based on the compatibility of the query with the corresponding key.
-The attention function is computed on a set of queries simultaneous with matrix multiplication, making its computation more efficient than RNNs.
-Concretely, it is defined as $\text{Attention}(Q,K,V) = \text{softmax}(\frac{QK^T}{\sqrt{d_k}})V$, where $d_k$ is the dimension of queries and keys.
+The foundation of the Transformer architecture is the scaled dot-product attention function, which enables elements in a sequence to attend to other elements.
+The attention function receives as input a sequence $\{x_1,...,x_n\}$ and outputs a sequence $\{y_1,...,y_n\}$.
+Each input $x_i$ is projected linearly to a query $q_i$, key $k_i$, and value $v_i$.
+To compute the output $y_i$ the values are summed with weights that take into account the similarity of the query with its corresponding key.
+The attention function is defined as $\text{Attention}(Q,K,V) = \text{softmax}(\frac{QK^T}{\sqrt{d_k}})V$, where $d_k$ is the dimension of the keys and queries.
 The queries, keys, and values are stacked together into matrix $Q \in \mathbb{R}^{n \times d_{\text{model}}}$, $K \in \mathbb{R}^{n \times d_{\text{model}}}$, and $V \in \mathbb{R}^{n \times d_{\text{model}}}$.
 We encode the sequence of visual observations of both modalities $X_{\{static, gripper\}} \in \mathbb{R}^{T \times H \times W \times 3}$ with separate perceptual encoders, and concatenate them to form the fused perceptual representation $V \in \mathbb{R}^{T \times d}$ of the sampled demonstration, where $T$ represents the sequence length and $d$ the feature dimension.
-To enable the sequences to carry temporal information, we add positional embeddings~\cite{vaswani2017attention} and fed the result into the Multimodal Transformer to learn temporally contextualized global video representations.
+To enable the sequences to carry temporal information, we add positional embeddings~\cite{vaswani2017attention} and feed the result into the Multimodal Transformer to learn temporally contextualized global video representations.
 Finally, inspired by the recent line of work that looks into learning discrete instead of continuous latent codes~\cite{van2017neural, hafner2020mastering}, we represent the latent plans as a vector of multiple categorical latent variables and and optimize them using straight-through gradients~\cite{bengio2013estimating}.
 Learning discrete representations in the context of language conditioned policies is a natural fit, as language is inherently discrete and images can often be described concisely by language~\cite{mees21iser}.
 Furthermore, discrete representations are a natural fit for complex reasoning, planning and predictive learning (e.g., if it is sunny, I will go to the beach).